mattbaird/elastigo/README.md

 status updates
 ========================

+* *2013-9-27* Fleshing out cluster and indices APIs, updated vagrant image to 0.90.3
-* *2013-7-10* Improvments/changes to bulk indexor (includes breaking changes to support TTL), Search dsl supports And/Or/Not
+* *2013-7-10* Improvements/changes to bulk indexor (includes breaking changes to support TTL), Search dsl supports And/Or/Not
     * *SearchDsl* should still be considered beta at this point, there will be minor breaking changes as more of the elasticsearch feature set is implemented.
 * *2013-1-26* expansion of search dsl for greater coverage
 * *2012-12-30* new bulk indexing and search dsl